 As a best practice for image sizing, use

 Image sharpening is the most complex aspect of controlling images on your website, and where many mistakes are made.
-Take the time to learn more about how sharpening and unsharp masking works in AEM by referring to the following helpful resources:
+Take the time to learn more about how sharpening and unsharp masking works in Experience Manager by referring to the following helpful resources:

-Best practices white paper Sharpening images in Adobe Dynamic Media Classic applies to AEM as well.
+Best practices white paper Sharpen images in Adobe Dynamic Media Classic which applies to Experience Manager as well.

-With AEM, you can sharpen images on ingestion, on delivery, or both.
-In most cases, however, you should sharpen images using only one method or the other, but not both.
+With Experience Manager, you can sharpen images on ingestion, on delivery, or both.
+Usually, however, sharpen images using only one method or the other, but not both.
 Sharpening images on delivery, on a URL, typically gives you the best results.

 There are two image sharpening methods that you can use: